EnzoHideki/ReactApp/README.md

 # ReactApp

-In the project folder, use npm start to start the server.

-Then, go to localhost:3000 to use the app locally.
+## How does it work?

-This an interactive PokéDex made with ReactJS.
-It gets a list of the first 300 Pokémons from PokéAPI and displays their information.
+It gets a list of the first 300 Pokémons from PokéAPI (https://pokeapi.co/) and displays their information.

+## Instructions

+On terminal, go to the project folder and use `npm start` to start the server.

+Then, open your browser and go to `localhost:3000` to use the app locally.

+**The app needs internet connection to work properly.**